UHI information line 0845 272 3600

 You may also be able to apply for a government Professional and Career Development Loan

-You may wish to consider further study such as advanced research; vocational diplomas; PhD study
+You may wish to consider further study such as advanced research; vocational diplomas; masters by research; and PhD study

 You can use the above QR code to connect directly to the course details.